It’s no secret that Toronto is filled with amazing street art, graffiti, and murals.

 Another cool Queen West mural worth visiting, located right across the street from Trinity Bellwoods Park.

-LOCATION: Queen St. & Strachan Ave.
+LOCATION: Queen St. & Strachan Ave, Toronto, ON

 16. Ossington Laneway